hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

     - there are proxy caching problems
     - everything is encrypted, including packet headers and contents
     - any caching that might have happened between two points at which data is encrypted and decrypted is blocked
+    - if the private key is lost, its extremely hard to recover
+    - extra storage space for client/server
+    - takes longer to transmit encrypted data
+    - takes longer to decrypt the encrypted data

 ### SSL/TLS